-- (1) A person may request the Registrar of the Court for a certificate stating whether a person named in the request is or has been the subject of a vexatious proceedings order. - (2) If a person makes a request under subsection (1) and the person named in the request is or has been the subject of a vexatious proceedings order, the Registrar must issue to the person making the request a certificate: - (a) specifying the date of the order; and - (b) specifying any other information prescribed by the Rules of Court. - (3) This section is subject to any law of the Commonwealth, or order of the Court, restricting the publication or disclosure of the name of a party to proceedings in the Court.

-Note: Section 155 of the Evidence Act 1995 deals with adducing evidence of Commonwealth records.
+- (1) A person may request the Chief Executive Officer for a certificate stating whether a person named in the request is or has been the subject of a vexatious proceedings order. - (2) If a person makes a request under subsection (1) and the person named in the request is or has been the subject of a vexatious proceedings order, the Chief Executive Officer must issue to the person making the request a certificate: - (a) specifying the date of the order; and - (b) specifying any other information prescribed by the Rules of Court. - (3) This section is subject to any law of the Commonwealth, or order of the Court, restricting the publication or disclosure of the name of a party to proceedings in the Court. - Note: Section 155 of the Evidence Act 1995 deals with adducing evidence of Commonwealth records.

-Division 3-Particular consequences of vexatious proceedings orders
+Compilation date: 1/7/16 Division 3-Particular consequences of vexatious proceedings orders